Chloe Sullivan: Smallville

 In 2012, the Smallville series was continued through the comic book medium with Smallville: Season 11.
 Written by Bryan Q. Miller, who also wrote for the television series, the first issue reveals that Chloe and Oliver Queen are living in Star City.
 Chloe is working for the Star City Gazette, but remains a friend and ally to the heroes.
-She and Lois discover a spacecraft in Earth's atmosphere, later revealing the pilot is Chloe's counterpart from a parallel Earth (the same universe where Clark Luthor and alternate-Lionel Luthor was from).
+She and Lois discover a spacecraft in Earth's atmosphere, later revealing the pilot is Chloe's counterpart from a parallel Earth (the same universe where Clark Luthor and alternate-Lionel Luthor were from).
 She was sent by her cousin, Lois Queen (the alternate version of Lois Lane and Clark's ally of that world), to warn Clark of the coming "Crisis", which destroyed her world.
 She dies after Oliver and Chloe take her to a hospital.
 After Chloe asks Lois to steal the components and plans of Lionel Luthor's memory device, Project Intercept, with Oliver, Chloe had Emil Hamilton build it with upgrades so she can find information from the remnants of her deceased counterpart's memories.
 Inside what is left of her counterpart's mind, Chloe finds a universe coming to an end, caused by an attack led by a powerful gargantuan being; she also witnesses Lois Queen's death.
 She finds she now has some of the memories of her counterpart, and discovers her killer is one of the Multiverse's guardians, the Monitors.
 After taking a leave of absence with Oliver, Chloe later return as Clark begins to gather everyone to make a stand against The Monitors.
-At this point, Chloe is now about nine months pregnant.Smallville Season 11: Alien #2 (January 2014) After the Monitors' defeat, Chloe and Oliver join the Department of Extranormal Operations.
-She later gives birth to a baby boy, whom she and Oliver named "Jonathan," after Clark's late-adoptive father Jonathan Kent.
+At this point, Chloe is now about nine months pregnant.
+After the Monitors' defeat, Chloe and Oliver join the Department of Extranormal Operations.
+She later gives birth to a baby boy, whom she and Oliver named "Jonathan", after Clark's late-adoptive father Jonathan Kent.